Rotational Taylor dispersion in linear flows: Results

 For spheres, $B=0$, and the drift is equal to the constant angular velocity.
-As $B$ increases, the drift decreases compared to that of the sphere because the alignment term due to the rate-of-strain becomes more important.
-In the limit $Pe \to 0$, the drift of nonspherical particles approaches that of spheres, $\Omega^\mathrm{eff}/\Omega^\mathrm{eff}_{B=0} \to 1$.
-The reduction of the scaled drift occurs at nonzero $Pe$ and is most prominent for large $Pe$ where the scaled drift asymptotes to a plateau as $Pe \to \infty$.
+As $B$ increases, the drift decreases compared with that of the sphere because the alignment term due to the rate of strain becomes more important.
+In the limit $Pe \to 0$, the drift of non-spherical particles approaches that of spheres, $\Omega^\mathrm{eff}/\Omega^\mathrm{eff}_{B=0} \to 1$.
+The reduction of the scaled drift occurs at non-zero $Pe$ and is most prominent for large $Pe$ where the scaled drift asymptotes to a plateau as $Pe \to \infty$.
 For non-spherical particles, we observe a shear-enhanced angular dispersion as shown in figure \ref{fig:steady-shear-2d}(b).
-Similar to the classical Taylor dispersion in linear position space, the enhanced angular dispersion is a result of the coupling between nonuniform advection and diffusion.
-For spheres, the angular velocity is constant, and no shear-enhanced dispersion is observed.
+Similar to the classical Taylor dispersion in linear position space, the enhanced angular dispersion is a result of the coupling between non-uniform advection and diffusion.
+For spheres, the angular velocity is constant and no shear-enhanced dispersion is observed.
 When $B >0$, the dispersion coefficient increases monotonically as a function of $Pe$ until it asymptotes to a plateau at large $Pe$.
 In dimensional terms, we have $D^\mathrm{eff}/D_R = O(Pe^0)$ as $Pe \to \infty$, which is different from the classical Taylor dispersion of Brownian solutes in Poiseuille flow where $D^\mathrm{eff}/D_T \sim Pe^2$ as $Pe \to \infty$.
-For dispersion in position space, $D_T$ is the translational diffusivity and $Pe = U L/D_T$ with $U$ the characteristic fluid velocity, $L$ the characteristic width of the channel.
-We further note that Brownian particles in unbounded shear flows exhibit anomalous diffusion in position space~\citep{san1979brownian,foister1980diffusion,katayama1996brownian,Orihara11,takikawa2012diffusion}.
+For dispersion in position space, $D_T$ is the translational diffusivity and $Pe = U L/D_T$ with $U$ the characteristic fluid velocity and $L$ the characteristic width of the channel.
+We further note that Brownian particles in unbounded shear flows exhibit anomalous diffusion in position space~\citep{san1979brownian,foister1980diffusion,Krishnan,katayama1996brownian,Orihara11,takikawa2012diffusion}.